Applying for BFI National Lottery Development funding

 • where your development work will take place in the UK, including the location of your writer, director and producer, and the places your film will represent onscreen

-• Your potential, actual or previous co-finance partners and any expenditure to date
+• your potential, actual or previous co-financier and any expenditure to date

-At an early stage of development we do not expect you to be able to fully address all of the above points, but ask that you show us how you are thinking ahead and can envision your route to production and distribution.
+At an early stage of development we do not expect you to be able to fully address all of the above Production and Finance points, but ask that you show us how you are thinking ahead and can envision your route to production and distribution.

 BFI Diversity Standards

-You’ll be asked to fill in a detailed response to Standard A, and then a summary of how your project engages with Standards B-E. We recognise that, particularly in the earlier phases of development, many elements of your project will remain to be decided, or be subject to revision.
+You’ll be asked to fill in a detailed response to Standard A, and then a summary of how your project engages with Standards B-E. We recognise that, particularly in the earlier phases of development, many elements of your project will still be subject to revision.

 Your Diversity Standards form should outline your current plans, indicating where you have a definite strategy to develop an area further.
 We may ask you to further develop your ideas before we can make a funding decision.
 If you are awarded funding, you will be expected to build on your initial plans as your project progresses, and you should articulate the advancements you make in any future applications to the BFI for the project.